zulip/zulip/docs/production/authentication-methods.md

 ## OpenID Connect

-Starting with Zulip 5.0, Zulip can be integrated with any OpenID Connect (OIDC) authentication provider.
+Zulip can be integrated with any OpenID Connect (OIDC) authentication provider.
 You can configure it by enabling `zproject.backends.GenericOpenIdConnectBackend` in `AUTHENTICATION_BACKENDS` and following the steps outlined in the comment documentation in `/etc/zulip/settings.py`.